Branson Combs: Wake Forest

 Combs transferred to Wake Forest University for his sixth and final season of college football.
 He joined the field with the Demon Deacons in the winning game against North Carolina A&T, where he finished the game with four total tackles and one sack.
 Combs ended the 2024 season with 10 starts out of 11 games and a season total of 96 tackles, placing 2nd on the team.
 He placed 4th on the team with 6.0 tackles-for-loss.
 For his first and only season with Wake Forest, Combs was named to the All-ACC Second Team.

 Professional career

 On April 26, 2025, Combs was signed by the Jacksonville Jaguars as an undrafted free agent following the 2025 NFL draft.
 Combs made hometown history when he became the second player from Evansville to join the NFL since former North Evansville high school player Deke Cooper in 2007.
+Cooper also had a stint with Jacksonville.
 He was relegated to the practice squad following the active roster cuts made on August 27.
 On November 15, Combs was signed to the active roster.